 International students can apply for a UAL course through one of the following routes:

 UAL’s official representatives

 We have official UAL representatives based in many countries outside of the EU.
 These representatives can help you through the whole application process for all of our courses, from enquiry to enrolment, free of charge.

-They can advise you, often in your native language, on the differences between our Colleges and courses, how to prepare your portfolio, how to apply, and can arrange a face -to -face interview in your country.
+They can advise you, often in your native language, on the differences between our Colleges and courses, how to prepare your portfolio and how to apply, and can arrange a face-to-face interview in your country.

-There is no deadline for applications made via our official representatives or directly to one of our Colleges, but as many courses fill up quickly, we advise you to apply as early as possible.
+There is no deadline for applications made via our official representatives, but as many courses fill up quickly, we advise you to apply as early as possible.

 If you are applying for an undergraduate course, you may also apply through the University and Colleges Admissions Service (UCAS).
 This is particularly useful if you are applying to more than one university in the UK.

 Take a look at our Applying Through UCAS page for more details, including application deadlines.